azhur/kafka-serde-scala/README.md

 ## Usage

 Mix `CirceSupport` into your code which requires implicit kafka `Serde|Serializer|Deserializer`, provide your implicit type class instances (i.e: io.circe.Encoder[T], io.circe.Decoder[T]) and the magic will convert them to kafka serializers.
+For more info take a look at unit tests please.

 ## Contribution